-Let me run though a few pointers to show you just how simple it can be.
+Let me run though things to show you just how simple it can be.

 The first step comes from you.